huler/cookie-acceptance/README.md

 # Cookie Acceptance
-MCG’s Cookie Acceptance and preferences popup.
+Huler's Cookie Acceptance and preferences popup.
 Pass which cookies you store, and the package will request the user’s consent, returning which of the provided cookie types they agree to.

 ## Installation
 You can install the package via